Everyone’s got their stack. This is mine:

 /pitch

-My streamlined toolkit for rapid prototyping and project automation.
+A streamlined toolkit for rapid prototyping and automation.
+What’s yours?

 /tldr

-- The author shares their preferred stack of tools for ideation, prototyping, and project management, emphasizing a lean and efficient workflow. - Key tools mentioned include OpenAI for idea generation, Lovable for prototyping, Supabase for backend integration, and Notion for documentation. - The author encourages others to find their own streamlined approach, suggesting that efficiency is key by combining tools when possible.
+- The author shares their stack of tools for project development, emphasizing efficiency and a lean approach. - Key tools include OpenAI for idea generation, Lovable for prototyping, Supabase for backend integration, and Shipable AI for automation. - The entire process is documented in Notion, showcasing a seamless workflow from concept to execution.

 Persona